Linear quantum systems: poles, zeros, invertibility and sensitivity: Invariant zeros and strong left invertibility

-Similar to Definition \ref{def:stab_ctrb_obsv}, we say that the linear quantum system \eqref{zerosys} is left invertible (resp. strongly-(s.-)left invertible, asymptotically strongly-(a.s.-)left invertible, asymptotically $\text{strong}^{\star}$ ($\text{a.s.}^{\star}$-)left invertible) if the corresponding linear classical system \eqref{eq:real_sys_mean} is left invertible (resp. strongly-(s.-)left invertible, asymptotically strongly-(a.s.-)left invertible, asymptotically $\text{strong}^{\star}$ ($\text{a.s.}^{\star}$-)left invertible).
+\bmrk Similar to Definition \ref{def:stab_ctrb_obsv}, we say that the linear quantum system \eqref{zerosys} (resp. the linear quantum system \eqref{Kalmansys}) is left invertible (resp. strongly (s.-) left invertible, asymptotically strongly (a.s.-) left invertible, asymptotically $\text{strong}^{\star}$ ($\text{a.s.}^{\star}$-) left invertible) if the linear classical system \eqref{eq:real_sys_mean} is left invertible (resp. strongly (s.-) left invertible, asymptotically strongly (a.s.-) left invertible, asymptotically $\text{strong}^{\star}$ ($\text{a.s.}^{\star}$-) left invertible). \emrk

-Due to the special structure of linear quantum systems, we have the following results concerning the relation between their invariant zeros and left invertibility.
+The following necessary and sufficient condition for a.s.-left invertibility of linear quantum systems is an immediate consequence of Theorem \ref{cor:invariant_0}.